The days of Universal Analytics are over.

 2. If you know the kind of technique you want to explore, use a predefined template to get started quickly.
 If not, click + to create a blank template:

-Within the Analysis Hub interface, you’ll find segments, dimensions, and metrics in the left column.
+Within the Explorations Hub interface, you’ll find segments, dimensions, and metrics in the left column.
 These are the audience, events, and numbers you want to analyze.

 In the right column, you can select the type of visualization and the values you want to display as columns in the report.